English Language and Linguistics

 We place a strong emphasis on skills development and employability, giving the students the valuable knowledge and real-world experience to enter a broad range of careers.
 You will develop strong research, communication and analysis skills, and you’ll become adept at copywriting, problem-solving, and working both individually and in groups.

 Your skills will be in great demand.
 Recent graduates have entered careers as marketing executives, teachers, editorial assistants and as project managers.
-Some have also gone onto further study.
+Some have also gone onto further study at Masters and PhD level.

 Find out what our students have to say about their experiences of studying at UWE Bristol.